New to Hillside?

 SOME OTHER DETAILS

-Nursery care is available during both services, and our SPROUTS ministry is available for children ages 4-7 during the 11:00 AM service.
+Nursery care for infants 6 months and toddlers up through age 3, is available during the entire worship service, and our SPROUTS ministry is available for children ages 4-7 during the 10:00 AM sermon time of the service.
 Children are dismissed to go to SPROUTS before the sermon.

 Sunday Worship Schedule